danilobezerra/Sharkshifters/README.md

 ## Instructions:
 - Press *Left Arrow* and *Right Arrow* to move the ship
-- Press *Shift* Key to shoot the cannon
+- Press *Space Bar* to shoot the cannon

 ## Tools:
 - [Unity 5](http://unity3d.com/)